DataBooster/DbWebApi/README.md

 }
 ```
 That's it!
-ExecuteDbApi is an extension method to ApiController provided by DbWebApi library.
+ExecuteDbApi is the extension method to ApiController.
 ``` CSharp
 public static HttpResponseMessage ExecuteDbApi(this ApiController apiController,
                                                string sp, IDictionary<string, object> parameters)